Jermale Hines: St. Louis Rams

-Hines was drafted with the 158th pick in the 2011 NFL Draft by the St. Louis Rams.
+Hines was selected with the 158th pick in the 2011 NFL draft by the St. Louis Rams.
 He was waived on September 27.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 28, the Indianapolis Colts claimed him off of waivers, but was waived on October 3.

 Carolina Panthers

 Hines was claimed off waivers by the Carolina Panthers on October 4.
 He was waived on November 15.
 On Oct 18th he was signed to the Carolina Practice Squad.

-Second stint with Colts
+Indianapolis Colts (second stint)

 Hines was signed by the Colts on November 30, 2011.
-On September 1, 2012 Hines was cut by the Colts.
+On September 1, 2012, he was cut by the Colts.